Intraocular Lens (IOL) Options

 What is Symfony®?

-The Tecnis Symfony® Intraocular Lens is a multifocal IOL that provide continuous high-quality vision following cataract surgery.
+The Tecnis Symfony® Intraocular Lens is a multifocal IOL that provides continuous high-quality vision following cataract surgery.
 The purpose is to improve visual acuity at any distance, simultaneously decreasing the effects of presbyopia to help people focus on near objects.
 This release also includes a version of the IOL lens for people with astigmatism.
 The lens is an improvement on the traditional monofocal IOLs being used, which are designed to improve distance vision at the expense of seeing things closer up.

 The Symfony® Procedure